Skip to content

 /agent agentic-workflows create a workflow that triages issues

-Modify or improve existing workflows using natural language prompts.
-The agentic-workflows agent can analyze your current workflow and suggest or implement changes:
+Modify or improve existing workflows using natural language prompts:

 /agent agentic-workflows update the issue-triage workflow to add web-fetch tool and